chrisdn/unb_test/README.md

 # testunb

-Open the myApp.xcworkspace in Xcode
+Start by opening the myApp.xcworkspace in Xcode.
+Update the endpoint and api-key in UnbluController.